 During the school year, students are responsible for getting to tutoring sessions each week.
 If for any reason a student does not have transportation, they should speak with the Upward Bound staff to arrange a solution.
 Students have access to a 3-month bus pass, renewable each quarter all year long, free of charge to participating individuals.
 During the summer component, each student will receive a bus pass to transport them to and from the Peninsula College campus during the on-campus session.
 Transportation to Nature Bridge or Friday Field trips during the summer will be pre-arranged by the Upward Bound staff, and transportation to colleges during the all Upward Bound summer College Tour will be provided by Upward Bound as well.
+Students who live in more rural areas where bus services are limited may need to seek alternative forms of transportation.
 Please note that Upward Bound staff are not authorized to give rides to students in personal vehicles and may not give rides to and from tutoring or the high school.